troglobit/troglobit.github.io/_posts/2016-08-13-fake-raid-adventures.markdown

 	user@example:~$ sudo mdadm --zero-superblock /dev/sda
     user@example:~$ sudo mdadm /dev/md/imsm0 -a /dev/sda

-Here `Root` and `Boot` are my member volumes in the `imsm0` container.
-I use a small `Boot` partition for `/boot` first on the array to be able to boot using GRUB from it.
+Here `Root` and `Boot` are my member volumes in the Intel PCH `imsm0` container.
+I use a small `Boot` partition for `/boot`, first partition on the array, to be able to boot using GRUB from it.

-If the above doesn't work for you (it didn't for me), try zeroing out the complete device, which naturally will take a while:
+If the above doesn't work for you (it didn't for me), try zeroing out the complete device, which naturally will take a while, try smaller blocksize (bs) if the following does not work:

-    user@example:~$ sudo dd if=/dev/zero of=/dev/sda bs=4096

-Or, if you know the controller can manage at least 100 MB/s try:

     user@example:~$ sudo dd if=/dev/zero of=/dev/sda bs=100M

-Then reboot and tell the Intel firmware (Ctrl-I maybe) to add the "new" disk to the array, or rather then *container* to be correct.
-When you boot up your system Linux should have started a background rebuild.
+Then reboot and tell the Intel firmware (Ctrl-I maybe) at POST to add the "new" disk to the array, or rather to the *container* to be correct.
+When booting up the system again, Linux starts a background rebuild.

 ### Check satus of RAID